 #3: Keep it light during the day

 So perhaps the biggest question of all is knowing how to look after the skin during the day.
-Amanda says that you don't want to whack on a load of makeup but keep it simple with "good moisturiser and light foundation through the day."
-She loves Kiehl's while Elizabeth loves Aesop's moisturising products.
-As for a light foundation, stick to a BB cream that will give you a coverage but won't be so heavy and thick it'll melt off your face.
+Amanda says that you don't want to whack on a load of makeup but keep it simple with "good moisturizer and light foundation through the day."
+She loves Kiehl's while Elizabeth loves Aesop's moisturizing products.
+As for a light foundation, stick to a BB cream that will give you coverage but won't be so heavy and thick it'll melt off your face.

 #4: Exfoliate once a week

 Haigh says that she exfoliates once a week to help with her skin.
 This is a good idea as it will mean the buildup of excess oil will get cleared away and not block up pores, which could lead to breakouts.
 Previously, we've spoken to facialist Kate Kerr who said that it's a good idea to tone skin and look for products with ingredients such as salicylic acid.
 "Salicylic acid removes excess oil and impurities and gently removes dead skin cells in sluggish skin that accumulate within the pores and trap bacteria.
 ZO Medical Aknetrol (£34) is really effective.
 It helps to control surface oils and prevent future breakouts; it also contains benzoyl peroxide," she advises.